gdurgaprasad/learnings-and-interview-vault/src/content/docs/angular.md

 description: "All Angular questions, answers, and code snippets in one place."
 ---

-## 1. Core & Architecture

-### Q: What is the difference between Default and OnPush Change Detection?
+### 1: What is the difference between Default and OnPush Change Detection?

 <details>
 <summary><strong>Click to reveal answer</strong></summary>